hereon-GEMS/pydidas/src/pydidas/docs/src/dev_guide/param_widgets/param_widgets_mixin.rst

     :local:

-ParameterWidgetsMixIn Public API
+ParameterWidgetMixIn Public API
 ---------------------------------

-:py:class:`ParameterWidgetsMixIn
+:py:class:`ParameterWidgetMixIn
-<pydidas.widgets.parameter_config.ParameterWidgetsMixIn>` is a mixin class that
+<pydidas.widgets.parameter_config.ParameterWidgetMixIn>` is a mixin class that
 can be added to any ``QWidget`` subclass to provide managed creation, access, and synchronization of :py:class:`ParameterWidget
 <pydidas.widgets.parameter_config.ParameterWidget>` instances.
 It maintains two